Nazarene Bible Quizzing: Levels of competition

 Tournament – This quiz meet style is similar to an invitational but is open to quizzers and teams of all skill levels and abilities.
 This level of competition allows experienced quizzers to compete with others of the same caliber from around the country.
 Most tournaments tend to host teams from 2–4 different regions.
 Like invitationals, tournaments use divisional round-robins to determine seeding for the afternoon tournament.
 Unlike invitationals, tournaments tend to use elimination-style competition rather than round robins to determine the winning teams.
 Also, District A and B teams, or "cup teams", are strictly forbidden from quizzing at these events.
 However, churches can combine teams under extenuating circumstances.

+Notable quizzers and coaches

+Solomon Joseph

+Solomon Joseph is regarded by many in the quizzing community as one of the greatest quizzers and coaches of all time, known for his remarkable presence.
+His aura is said to be so strong that it causes the other team to lose.
+In 2013, he obtained an average 36.4 points per round in the Field A division at the national competition.
+His performance at that event is still regarded as one of the greatest PLNU achievements of all time.